 Patients need to consider who will be responsible for covering the cost of complications and maintenance.
 Immediate complications may need to be treated overseas in the local hospitals or clinics.
 Most travel insurance policies do not cover the cost of medical treatment as part of a dental tourism visit.

-- The immediate dental results may look aesthetically pleasing, however when having extensive crown and bridgework completed, it is far more important that the foundations have been adequately prepared.
-Unfortunately this is not able to be determined by the patient.
+The immediate dental results may look aesthetically pleasing; however, when having extensive crown and bridgework completed, it is far more important that the foundations have been adequately prepared.
+Unfortunately, this can not be determined by the patient.
 All dental treatment has a finite lifespan.
-A crown can be replaced several times, however if the foundation is inadequate, then once the initial crown fails, a new crown may not be able to be fabricated and the tooth may require removal.
+A crown can be replaced several times.
+However, if the foundation is inadequate, then once the initial crown fails, a new crown may not be able to be fabricated and the tooth may require removal.
 This in turn increases the financial and biological costs, as further treatment such as dental implants would be required.